arisapooeater/9CT-Task-1/9CT_Mech_Project/PROJECT_DEVELOPMENT.md

    robot.turn(-107)
    robot.straight(200)
 ```
-Today our robot didn't run any of the code even when we pressed it (I officially hate Rickman).
+Today our robot didn't run any of the code even when we pressed it.
 This was similar to something that happened last time and we received help from Mr Scott for that but I don't remember what he did or said to fix it, and he is away in Tasmania.

 I'm not really sure how to fix it and I've done some research on how to find what the problem is but we only have two lessons left, which will probably be less than 2 hours since the other class keeps altering our robot, which takes up at least 10-15 minutes of our time.
 I'm thinking instead of connecting and downloading this file to RickMan, I'll create a separate one with just the 'main.py' in case its a problem with something in this project.